ngnjs/NGN/docs/src/guides/ngn_namespace/Readme.md

             > user
                 - Person.js
                 - Login.js
-NGN recognizes `user` is a directory and creates a subspace for it (i.e. NGN.user).
+NGN recognizes `user` is a directory and creates a subspace for it (i.e. NGN.app).
 It then loops through the `user` directory and requires each `.js` file it encounters.
-In this case, it would automatically generate two classes: `NGN.user.Person` and `NGN.user.Login`.
+In this case, it would automatically generate two classes: `NGN.app.Person` and `NGN.app.Login`.
 As a result, developers can use a sugar syntax like:
-    var Person = new NGN.user.Person({ first:'John', last:'Doe' });
+    var Person = new NGN.app.Person({ first:'John', last:'Doe' });
-    var Login  = new NGN.user.Login({ type:'facebook', id:'1234567890' });
+    var Login  = new NGN.app.Login({ type:'facebook', id:'1234567890' });
 It is important to note that the `lib` directory contains three files in the root, with the rest of the core API being contained in `ngn/lib` subdirectories.
 These files include `BaseClass.js`, `NGN.js` (this file), and `NGN.Global.js`.